 Turkey & UAE continue to mend ties with the space agreement

 Back on July 12, the two countries signed a memorandum to share expertise in space research and technology.
-They will also carry out joint studies on suborbital flights, launches, rockets, and satellite systems.
+They will also carry out joint studies on suborbital flights, rockets, and satellite systems.
 This is a milestone seeing that

-The ambitious space programs of the UAE have made it possible for it to create cutting-edge technologies in the area.
+Moreover, the ambitious space programs of the UAE have made it possible for it to create cutting-edge technologies in the region.
 According to the UAE Space Agency, in 2024, it hopes to become the fourth country on Earth to set down a spacecraft on the moon.
-A successful lunar trip would be a significant step toward a space economy for the oil-dependent economy.
+A successful trip to the moon would be considered a significant step toward a space economy and away from an oil-dependent economy.

 Highlighting UAE’s Booming Space Sector On Space Exploration Day

 The Dubai-based metaverse start-up Bedu has presented its brand-new virtual world, which is the first to model the UAE’s intended trip to Mars and focuses on the country’s objectives for space research.
 In order to provide top-notch aesthetics, the virtual world, known as Metaverse Project 2117, wants to house 100 million users within the next ten years.
 It does this by utilizing blockchain technology and decentralized hosting strategies.

 Amin Alzarouni, the CEO of Bedu, told Arab News that “Mars is a destination linked with the UAE’s vision and strategy.”
 Bedu’s exclusive focus will be on building a society in which individuals can interact, network, and coexist without distinctions based on race, culture, or religion.
 The newly launched metaverse plans to build a full world on it that includes residential buildings, hotels, entertainment centers, schools, universities, and healthcare facilities.